shaguftasayani/Homeward/README.md

 For referring the code, look at "smartcontracts" folder.

-A factory pattern has been implemented to create a new instance of the person smart contract every time from the dashboard.
-The person object only stored the ipfsHash which is obtained from the IPFS for the related data stored in json format in the IPFS.
+A factory pattern has been implemented to create a new instance of the person contract for every person using the dashboard contract.
+The person object only stores the ipfsHash of the related detailed data stored in json format in the IPFS.